 This article was heard on the radio program "The Computer Report," which is broadcast live on WCAP in Lowell, Mass., and is syndicated on WBNW in Boston and WPLM in Plymouth, Mass, and is also available as RealAudio at www.thereport.com

 First, let's keep in mind that there are two different flavors of wireless, which have very different business implications.

 There is fixed wireless which includes wireless over local area networks (LANs) up to a few hundred feet, and also wide area wireless, which with fixed antennas can cover a metropolitan area.
 When a laptop with a compatible radio modem is within range of an antenna, it can connect to the Internet.

 In addition, there is "wireless wireless," which, as Alan explains, includes connecting with cell phones, pagers, or palm computers and other gadgets, piggybacking on existing wireless phone and data services.
 For instance, with a PCS data service like Sprint, you would get Internet coverage wherever Sprint has voice coverage.
-With new phones like the iPhone or the Nokia Windows phone, they automatically come with a wireless adapter so you can connect wherever there is wireless internet available, and you don't need to use your coverage.

 When I worked at Digital, many of us had little transceivers attached to our laptops, so from most rooms in most buildings inside the company, we could connect to the LAN.
 Soon everyone was carrying their laptops to meetings and doing email and checking documents on the Web during the boring parts.
 But you had to be within a narrow range for these things to work.